estherwaiyaki/Phase_3-project/README.md

 ## Recommendations

 - Customer Segmentation: Utilize the identified key features, such as total day charge, customer service call, voice mail plan, area code, and total day minutes, to segment customers based on their churn risk levels.
-Tailor retention strategies and marketing campaigns to address the specific needs and behaviors of each segment.
+- Tailor retention strategies and marketing campaigns to address the specific needs and behaviors of each segment.
 - Use Gradient Boosting classifier as the model of choice for forecasting.
 The Gradient Boosting Classifier has demonstrated strong predictive power, robustness to overfitting in churn prediction.
-Its ability to build highly accurate ensemble models by sequentially combining weak learners makes it well-suited for capturing complex relationships within the data.
 - Intensive exploratory Data Analysis (EDA): Perform comprehensive exploratory data analysis to uncover hidden patterns and insights in the data.
 Visualizations and descriptive statistical analyses can help identify relationships between features and the target variable, guiding feature selection and modeling decisions.
+.

 ## Conclusion

 In conclusion, based on the model's accuracy and auc scores, Gradient Boosting classifier is the best model to predict churn of SyriaTel's customers towards strategizing, saving costs, and prioritizing resources to increase profits.

-Future Work
+## Future Work
 Explore advanced machine learning techniques, such as deep learning or ensemble methods, to further improve predictive accuracy and model performance.

 ## Repository Structure